 This course is designed for students to apply mathematics within the context of mathematical modeling and data analysis.
 Students will study functions and their behaviors, systems of inequalities, probability, experimental design and implementation, and analysis of data.
 Data will be generated by practical applications from science, business, and finance.
 Students will solve problems that require the formulation of linear, quadratic, exponential, or logarithmic equations or a system of equations.
 This Algebra, Functions, and Data Analysis course is designed for high school students who successfully complete Geometry and score < 400 on the Geometry SOL.
-This course will serve as remediation for the Geometry SOL and students will retake the SOL at the conclusion of the semester.
+This course will serve as remediation for the Geometry SOL and only students who have not yet earned sufficient credit for graduation and/or satisfied federal testing requirements will retake the SOL at the conclusion of the semester.